 Over the past few months, I've juggled multiple roles: creative strategist, designer, and project manager, all while managing my shop and workshop.
-It was a busy period, made even more complex by the fact that I was developing two concepts at once.
+It was a busy period since I wanted to develop two concepts myself.

-My extensive experience with USM furniture was a significant advantage.
-Since 2010, I've designed and built thousands of pieces, giving me a deep understanding of the system's possibilities.
-This knowledge made it much easier to generate new and innovative ideas.
+My extensive experience with USM Modular furniture was a significant advantage.
+Since 2010, I've designed and built thousands of pieces from all USM generations, giving me a deep understanding of the system's possibilities.
+It might seem simple, but there are thousands of parts available.
+This knowledge made it much easier to generate new and innovative ideas and in tutoring the participating designers to develop their own.

-The idea for tiling a bench was born from a simple insight: I flipped a USM panel over and realized its indentation could be filled with different materials, creating a unique surface.
+The idea for tiling a bench was born from a simple insight: I once flipped a USM panel over and realized its indentation could be filled with different materials, creating a unique surface.
+I have ideas for many more surfaces.

-The metal tubing for this exact project, were sourced from old filing cabinets that once belonged to Kredittkassen bank (now Nordea).
+The metal tubing for this exact project, was sourced from old filing cabinets that once belonged to Kredittkassen bank (now Nordea).
 These first-generation USM structures, dating back to the mid-1980s, feature four steel rails welded onto the 750mm tubes.
-Originally designed to support extension drawers and filing frames, I imagined the rails would prove useful for the re-designs, as they allowed for the seamless integration of new materials.
+Originally designed to support extension drawers and filing frames, I imagined these rails would prove useful for the re-designs, as they allowed for the seamless integration of new concepts and materials.

 Since this year's Designers' Saturday theme was "Re-purposed," the brief was to use only upcycled and surplus materials.
 The designers were also responsible for sourcing their own materials.
 For my own designs, I used a combination of online ads, my professional network, and direct outreach to find the best materials for the concepts.